Head-to-Head Comparison

 Choose Vercel

-Deploying Next.js or frontend web applications
+Deploying Next.js or other frontend frameworks with minimal backend complexity

 2